-Most visitors head to Sapa to enjoy the breathtaking landscape views of the green rice terraces and rice fields, go on bucket list worthy treks, visit ethnic villages, and escape the large city.
+Most visitors head to Sapa to enjoy the breathtaking landscape views of the green rice terraces and rice fields, go on bucket list worthy hikes and treks, visit ethnic villages, and escape the large city.
 While the main Sapa Town is developed and a bit touristy, there are many incredible things to do in Sapa and the surrounding area.
 You’ll love your time here, especially the adventure lovers, and won’t want to leave!

 In this Sapa 3 days itinerary, we’re providing an easy to follow itinerary on what to do in Sapa, how to get to Sapa, and other helpful travel tips.
 Since we love hiking, we’ve included hiking/trekking opportunities and other fun adventurous outdoor activities that you can try.

 Before you check out this 3 days in Sapa itinerary, here are some helpful Vietnam guides to also browse through: